Hartnup Disease

 Key Mechanisms

-- Hartnup disease is caused by a defect in the neutral amino acid transporter in the renal and intestinal epithelial cells, leading to impaired absorption of amino acids like tryptophan.
+Defective neutral amino acid transport in the renal proximal tubules and intestinal epithelium due to mutations in the SLC6A19 gene causes impaired absorption and reabsorption of amino acids like tryptophan.

 | Involvement | Details |